-Knowledge Sharing/Diss semination - At a Glance Definition Methods to ensure that knowledge and learning are shared in order to contribute to a specific or broad knowledge base.
-Advantages Sharing knowledge contributes to an ongoing and iterative process of learning, reflection and uptake, both within an organisations and among others in the same/related sectors Sharing information helps to demonstrate transparency Examples Knowledge platforms Any organisational web site that includes links to reports, evaluations etc. Challenges Potential selectivity; if not all learning is shared, who is deciding which reports, evaluations and assessments are and are not publicly available?
+Knowledge Sharing/Dissemination - At a Glance Definition Methods to ensure that knowledge and learning are shared in order to contribute to a specific or broad knowledge base.
+Advantages Sharing knowledge contributes to an ongoing and iterative process of learning, reflection and uptake, both within an organisations and among others in the same/related sectors Sharing information helps to demonstrate transparency Methods to ensure that knowledge and learning are specific or broad knowledge base.
+Examples Knowledge platforms Any organisational web site that includes links to reports, evaluations etc. Challenges Potential selectivity; if not all learning is shared, who is deciding which reports, evaluations and assessments are and are not publicly available?
 What is the impact of selective sharing on the overall knowledge base?
-Reliance on English Information overload; need variety of formats to engage Security; not all knowledge products can be shared Level of Commitment Needs Web and social media tools a good start; but requires up to date curation, organisations and search tools to be useful Design and translation require time and money Launching reports effectively require broader launch/PR/engagement processes that requires resources Resources TMKnowledge Networking: Implications for Peacebuilding ActivitiesTM (2006) TMUsing Data Sharing to Improve Coordination in PeacebuildingTM (2012)
+Reliance on English Information overload; need variety of formats to engage Security; not all knowledge products can be shared Level of Commitment Needs Web and social media tools a good start; but requires up to date curation, organisations and search tools to be useful Design and translation require time and money Launching reports effectively require broader launch/PR/engagement processes that requires resources Resources "Knowledge Networking: Implications for Peacebuilding Activities" (2006) "Using Data Sharing to Improve Coordination in Peacebuilding" (2012)